emundo/emubot/docs/core/core_overview.rst

 that an incoming message is stripped of (for our purpose unnecessary) information and metadata and converted into a generalized format used internally in the framework.
 As soon as the core receives such a generalized incoming message, it is send to the first interceptor, :ref:`chatTocore`.
 Here you can manipulate the message (content as well as user identifier) or perform additional actions, such as saving data in a database.
 After this and every other interceptor, the workflow can be interrupted (returning some response or no response to the user) or continued.
-We will focus on the workflow used to process the the most common case of message: text messages.
+We will focus on the workflow used to process the most common case of message: text messages.
 Take a look at :ref:`interceptors` for more information regarding the functionality of other use cases and how to properly handle a message at the interceptor.